Baclaran

 Baclaran is a barangay located in the northern area of the city of Parañaque, Metro Manila, Philippines.
 It is also known to be located at the borders of the cities of Parañaque and Pasay.

-Because of its proximity to the seashore, the place was named after a piece of fishing equipment called "baklad".
+Because of its proximity to the shore of Manila Bay, the place was named after a piece of fishing equipment called "baklad".
 Baklad is a rattan fence placed around the fish to protect them until they are ready to be sold in the market.
 Many of these baklads were assembled at the seashore, so people started calling the place "Bakladan".
 The Filipino grammatical feature of changing d's to r's when a suffix is added changed this to "Baclaran".

 History

+Then a barrio, Baclaran was excised, alongside barrio Tambo, from the then-municipality of Parañaque to form part of the newly established municipality of Baclaran in 1965, when both municipalities were part of Rizal province.
+However, the Supreme Court of the Philippines later voided the creation of the new municipality, thus returning the aforementioned barrios to Parañaque.

 Baclaran was established in 1971 in the municipality, now city, of Parañaque.
+It was later converted into a barangay alongside all other barrios in the Philippines in 1974.

 In 1973, Cardinal Karol Józef Wojtyła (later Pope John Paul II), then the Archbishop of Kraków, visited the Baclaran Church and celebrated Mass there during a brief, unofficial stopover in Manila, which was his first visit to the Philippines.
 In 1981, Wojtyła as Pope John Paul II returned to the shrine as part of his apostolic visit to the Philippines.